chRyNaN/imagery/README.md

 Components and utilities for working with images in Kotlin. <br/>
 <img alt="GitHub tag (latest by date)" src="https://img.shields.io/github/v/tag/chRyNaN/imagery">

-Work In Progress.

 ## Using the library

 The `Image` model contains everything necessary to represent an image and all of its associated data.
 All the models are serializable with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
 To create an instance of an `Image`, a URI is required that points to the image resource.
-All other fields are options.
+All other fields are optional.

 ```kotlin
 val image = Image(